Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 Navigation assistance consists of using earcons to render any element that is important to the gameplay.
 This could be, for example, the sound of a door as you walk past it, or a beam at head level that prevents you from moving forward without crouching down.
 The diversity and spatial distribution of these sounds help indicate the direction to follow without relying on verbal instructions.

-distinct and sufficiently audible to indicate the required game action and guide the player in the narrative progression.
+The sounds are distinct and sufficiently audible to indicate the required game action and guide the player in the narrative progression.

 The audio team of « The Last of Us II » incorporated the concept of echolocation (refer to the previous section) to create the scan or sonar feature, i.e. the ability to press a button on the controller to activate the detection of the surroundings, and get audio feedback on all the important gameplay elements.